 Dr. Wilson also adds that many dogs with longer hair (and their parents) can benefit from certain tried-and-true grooming techniques used on longer coats.
 “Many groomers do what’s called a ‘hygiene cut’, cutting the fur around your dog’s genitals short so that urine and feces don’t get stuck and cause infections or other issues.”

-Grooming is particularly important for dogs with thick undercoats, as plant matter, dirt, and other debris can get stuck under the top layer of fur and cause unseen issues in the undercoat.
+Don’t only focus on the outer coat.
+Grooming is particularly important for dogs with thick undercoats like Newfoundlands or Bernese mountain dogs.
+Plant matter, dirt, and other debris get stuck under the top layer of fur and cause unseen issues in the undercoat.
 “Groomers often strip the undercoat when long-hair dogs come in for this reason,” Dr. Wilson adds.

 While humans with long hair might enjoy a trip to the salon, not all long-haired dogs look forward to grooming appointments.
 Dr. Wilson recommends starting a grooming routine when your long-haired pup is young, so they become accustomed to brushes, combs, and clippers.
 “I also recommend using a high-reward treat – something made from meat and without fillers, like JustFoodForDogs’ Beef Liver or Salmon Bark treats – to entice your dog to sit through a grooming session.
 You always want to reward dogs during grooming so that they have a better experience.”